 Thanks to the aging of the baby boom generation, around 10,000 people per day age into the Medicare system.
 Hence, demographics serve as the growth engine for this and many real estate stocks of this type.

 The peak of the baby boom occurred in 1957, meaning this trend should peak in 2022.
 However, I think this growth should remain strong until 2029 when the last of the baby boom generation reaches age 65.

 The dividend has enjoyed a steady growth trend since 2003.
-Today, the company pays an annual dividend of $2.64 per share.
-This takes the yield to a little more than 6%.
+Today, the company pays an annual dividend of $2.68 per share.
+This takes the yield above 13%.

 Unlike many REITs, OHI stock may bring some stock price growth.
-The forward P/E stands at about 28.
+The P/E stands at 26.6.
 This may seem high for a REIT.
 However, analysts forecast an average growth rate of 15.8% per year over the next five years.

 For this reason, both the dividend and the price of OHI stock should move higher over the next few years.
 Like with all healthcare REITs, I think investors need to stay mindful of demographics.
 However, as long as baby boomers keep aging into Medicare, I believe OHI will continue to prosper, justifying its inclusion on this list of real estate stocks to buy for dividend income.

 Diversified Healthcare Trust (DHC)Diversified Healthcare Trust (NYSE:DHC) operates 443 properties spread across 42 states and Washington, D.C.

 These consist of medical facilities, wellness centers, and communities for senior living spread across the United States.